"If

 clearly violates federal law.
 One program manager told us our companys internal

-policies still required that 90% of its "new hires" be new college graduates.
+policies required 90% of its "new hires" to be new college graduates.

 By the time I was in my 50s even a hint of my age meant no